SirSplat/dvdrental/README.md

         chmod 0600 ~/.pgpass
         ```
         While this is breaking every rule about placing secrets in plain text in a git repo.
 I'm still going to do it!
-        As it's helpful not to enter passwords the whole time and it's only a local docker container anyway.
+        As it's helpful not to enter passwords the whole time and it's only a local docker container anyway!

-    Do not worry about executing
+    Do not worry about executing:
     ```
     ~/sqitch init ....
     ```